Persecution of Christians in the Soviet Union: Resumption of the anti-religious campaign

 The government adopted many methods of creating situations that allowed for churches or seminaries to be legally closed (e.g. refusing to give permits for building repair, and then shutting down churches on grounds they were unsafe).

 Anti-religious education and anti-religious propaganda were intensified as well as improved.
 Stalin's legacy of tolerating the church after 1941 was criticized as a break with Lenin.

 In 1960, The Central Committee brought back 'individual work' among believers, which was a concept used in the 1930s.
 This was a practice of atheist tutors (appointed by different public institutions including the CP, Komsomol, Znanie and trade unions) visiting known religious believers at their homes try to convince them to become atheists.
 In most cases the tutors were workmates of the believers.
 If the believer was not convinced, the tutor would bring it to the attention of their union or professional collectives, and the 'backwardness and obstinancy' of the specific believers were presented in public meetings.
 If this did not work, administrative harassment would follow at work or school, and the believers would often be subject to lower-paid jobs, blocking of promotion, or expulsion from college if the believer was in college.
 Teachers commonly physically punished believing schoolchildren.

 The closure of churches and seminaries was actually reported in the Soviet media as reflecting a natural decline of people who followed religious faith.

 The government in 1961 forbade clergy from applying any kind of disciplinary measures to the faithful.
 Priests were turned into the employees of the group of lay members who 'owned' the parish under the law.
 The state attempted to achieve more defections from clergy to atheism, although they would have little success.

 Measures were introduced that interfered with the spiritual life of the church and worked to destroy its financial capacity.
 Clergy were watched in order to find instances where they could be arrested for breaking the law.

 New public institutions were created to assist the anti-religious struggle.
 Laxity in the anti-religious struggle was criticized and methodology was discussed in conferences and other means.

-It is estimated that 50,000 clergy had been executed between 1917 and the end of the Khrushchev era.
-The number of laity likely greatly exceeds this.
+Lower estimate stated that 50,000 clergy were executed between 1917 and the end of the Khrushchev era.
+The number of laity executed likely greatly exceeds this.
 Members of the church hierarchy were jailed or forced out, their places taken by docile clergy, many of whom had ties with the KGB.